-In 2013, the Parent Company adopted a nonqualified deferred compensation plan, an unfunded plan which allows certain of the Company's highly compensated employees, at their election, to defer a percentage of their base salary, commissions and/or cash bonuses.
+The nonqualified deferred compensation plan is an unfunded plan which allows certain highly compensated employees, at their election, to defer a percentage of their base salary, commissions and/or cash bonuses.
 The deferrals vest immediately and are non-forfeitable.
 The amounts deferred under this plan are held in a grantor trust.
 The Parent Company invests, as a principal, in investments to economically hedge its obligation under the nonqualified deferred compensation plan.

-In 2012, the Parent Company established the Piper Jaffray Companies Mutual Fund Restricted Share Investment Plan, a deferred compensation plan which allows eligible employees of the Company to elect to receive a portion of the incentive compensation they would otherwise receive in the form of restricted stock, instead in restricted mutual fund shares ("MFRS Awards") of registered funds managed by the Parent Company's asset management business.
-MFRS Awards vest ratably over three years in equal installments and provide for continued vesting after termination of employment so long as the employee does not violate certain post-termination restrictions.
+The Piper Jaffray Companies Mutual Fund Restricted Share Investment Plan is a deferred compensation plan which allows eligible employees to elect to receive a portion of the incentive compensation they would otherwise receive in the form of restricted stock, instead in restricted mutual fund shares ("MFRS Awards") of registered funds managed by the Parent Company's asset management business.
+MFRS Awards vest ratably over three years in equal installments and provide for continued vesting after termination of employment so long as the employee does not violate certain post-termination restrictions set forth in the award agreement or any agreement entered into upon termination.